Air Force Security Forces Center

 Divisions: It is composed of two divisions: Information Technology Division (S6T) and Requirements Division (S5G), plus the Concepts and Innovation cell.

-Mission: The detachment supports the operation of the Department of Defense's maximum security prison for armed forces personnel who have committed the most serious criminal offenses; represent the Air Force as a detachment headquarters element delivering administrative, health, welfare, morale, training and professional development functions for assigned personnel; preside over disciplinary boards for inmates from all branches of service, Air Force parole and revocation boards to maintain good order and discipline among the population; provide operational control for the Navy detachment and liaison services for Air Force and Navy inmates; and, facilitate mental health treatment to avoid recidivism while creating productive members of society.
+The squadron, headquartered at Marine Corps Air Station Miramar, California, supports the operation of the Department of Defense's largest level 2 and only female level 3 security prison for armed forces personnel who have committed the most serious criminal offenses; represent the Air Force, delivering administrative, health, welfare, morale, training and professional development functions for assigned personnel; preside over disciplinary boards for inmates from all branches of service, Air Force parole and revocation boards to maintain good order and discipline among the population; provide operational control for the Navy detachment and liaison services for Air Force and Navy inmates; and, facilitate mental health treatment to avoid recidivism while creating productive members of society.